dwavesystems/dwave-ocean-sdk/docs/concepts/models.rst

 Quantum computers solve hard problems by minimizing an objective function.
-Quadratic models are useful objective functions because the quantum processing unit (QPU) can represent binary variables as the states of the qubits and linear and quadratic coefficients as, respectively, the physical biases and couplings applied to these qubits.
+Quadratic models are useful objective functions because the quantum processing unit (:term:`QPU`) can represent binary variables as the states of the qubits and linear and quadratic coefficients as, respectively, the physical biases and couplings applied to these qubits.
 Hybrid quantum-classical samplers, which minimize some parts of the objective function using classical heuristics and some by using the QPU, enable the further abstraction of problem representation.